Board Responsibilities and Duties

 Additional items available to all board members

 Tablet / Laptop Computer: In order to facilitate efficient communication with board members and to streamline preparation for board meetings, board members may be issued appropriate electronic devices.
 This currently involves the issuance of iPads.
-All but one of the iPads currently in service were purchased in 2011.
 Board members do not have Cooperative provided cell phones or laptops.

 Business Credit Card: Credit cards are available to board members to pay for business expenses while on official Cooperative business such as attendance at regional, state or national cooperative organization training events.